Medication Management

 "I don't prescribe medications I wouldn't take myself or recommend to family.
 The goal is always the minimum effective regimen—maximum benefit with minimal risk."

-— Canybec Sulayman, APRN, PMHNP-BC, CCRN-CSC
+— Canybec Sulayman, PMHNP-BC

 Medication Review